 In 1992, Alix graduated from Northern Arizona University in Flagstaff with a bachelor’s degree in accountancy.
 In 1999, she graduated from Arizona State University in Tempe with a master’s degree in taxation.
 Alix is a Certified Public Accountant and is currently employed as the Chief Executive Officer for Salt River Devco, a real estate development and asset management company owned by the Salt River Pima-Maricopa Indian Community, adjacent to Scottsdale, Arizona.
 Alix has been involved in commercial real estate finance and accounting for over 20 years.

-In addition to her P.E.O. and work responsibilities, Alix enjoys traveling, reading, knitting and other hand-crafts, hiking, baking and time with her family of four older brothers, six nieces, five nephews and two spoiled cats.
+In addition to her P.E.O. and work responsibilities, Alix enjoys traveling, reading, knitting and other hand-crafts, hiking, baking and time with her family of four older brothers, six nieces, five nephews and one spoiled cat, Milo.

-Kay Ebert is organizer of International Chapter of the P.E.O.
+Kay Ebert is second vice president of International Chapter of the P.E.O.
 Sisterhood.
 Growing up in Honolulu, Hawaii, Kay was given the gift of P.E.O. by Chapter C, Hawaii.
 She now lives in Vancouver, Washington, where she is a member of Chapter IN.

 Kay served as president of Washington State Chapter from 2012-2013 and was appointed to a six-year term on the Study and Research Committee of International Chapter in 2013, culminating in the appointment as chairman of that committee for the 2017-19 biennium.
 She is a member of the National Association of Parliamentarians.

 Kay attended Beloit College in Wisconsin.
 For over 30 years, her professional career focused on employee safety and health, the majority of that time with a regional airline and the remainder with grocery warehousing and transport.
 Her focus was on providing tools, training and removing barriers so that employees could excel at their jobs while still enjoying their lives away from work.